-Toronto van attack suspect faces murder charges in court
+Toronto van attack suspect charged with murder, motive a mystery

 The Canadian flag was lowered to half-staff at parliament and at Toronto city hall.

-Minassian, who was not previously known to authorities, attended a high school program where one classmate remembered him as “absolutely harmless.”
+Minassian, who was not previously known to authorities, attended a high school program where one classmate remembered him as “absolutely harmless.” [nL8N1S1074]

+The suspect’s two-story red-brick home in a suburb north of Toronto was a crime scene Tuesday, taped off and surrounded by police vehicles.
+Officers went in and out of the house.

-The officer who apprehended Minassian was praised for making a peaceful arrest even as the suspect shouted “Kill me” and claimed to have a gun.
+The officer who apprehended Minassian was praised for making a peaceful arrest even as the suspect shouted “Kill me” and claimed to have a gun. [nL1N1S026N]

 Canadians mourned as the victims began to be identified on Tuesday.